julianjupiter/php-mvc-phonebook/README.md

 ```
 Open your browser and point it to http://127.0.0.1:8000.

-Disclaimer: This project is complete yet (no validations, no exceptions, etc.) You suggestions will be highly appreciated.
+Disclaimer: This project is not complete yet (no validations, no exceptions, etc.) You suggestions will be highly appreciated.